Finding the Best Places to Retire Since 2006!

 In the Scenic Blue Ridge Mountains of Northwestern North Carolina, Banner Elk is a Vacation Destination with a Cute Downtown

-Overview: Banner Elk got its name from the man, Martin Banner, who founded the town in 1848.
-It is in the Blue Ridge Mountains of northwestern North Carolina, not far from the Tennessee border, and today is a popular tourist destination and home to Lees-McRae College (1,000 students), a private, four year college associated with the Presbyterian Church.
+Dating from 1848, Banner Elk is tucked in the Blue Ridge Mountains of northwestern North Carolina, not far from the Tennessee border.
+It is a popular tourist destination and home to Lees-McRae College (1,000 students), a private, four year college associated with the Presbyterian Church.

 Vacationers come to ski at two nearby slopes in the winter and hike, bike, zipline and explore caverns in the surrounding hills during the summer.
 Banner Elk's cute downtown, which has just one stop light, boasts art galleries, ski shops, boutiques and a craft beer brewery.
 The 11 restaurants range from upscale bistros to New York-style delis, and many have a loyal following.
 The Banner Elk Winery specializes in blueberry and ice wines.
 It and the Grandfather Vineyard and Winery are just outside of town and open for tastings.
 Two day spas are also a fun way to spend an afternoon.